 Step 5: Deploy an Application on the Kubernetes Cluster

 Deploy a test application to confirm the cluster’s functionality.
-Use kubectl
+Use kubectl commands to specify deployment configurations and manage application scaling.

 - Create a YAML file for the application, defining the deployment specifications.